cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 ## Seed format

-We use the Electrum seed format.
-We support restoring seeds generated in the Electrum seed format, not the BIP39 format or other formats.
+Litecoin wallets only currently support being created using the Electrum seed format.
+We support restoring seeds generated in the Electrum and BIP-39 seed format.